tomjoht/tomjoht.github.io/_restapicourse/restapi3_0.md

 ## The next course

 Now that you've got the content down, the next step is to focus on publishing strategies for API documentation.
-This is the focus of my next course (coming soon).
+This is the focus of my next course.
+See <a href="{{ "/publishingapidocs" | prepend: site.baseurl }}">Publishing API documentation</a> to get started.

 ## Feedback

-If you have feedback about the course, please send it to me at tomjohnson1492@gmail.com.
+If you have feedback about the course, please <a href="{{ "/contact" | prepend: site.baseurl }}">send it to me</a>.